siriusctrl/COMP90024-CCC-notes/README.md

     - Modularity of code and components
     - Readability of code and hardware documentation
     - Compatibility of code and hardware
+4. x-windows forwarding
+    - allows you to start up a remote application (on Spartan) but forward the display to your local machine.
 - Why performance and scale matters, and why it should matter to you.
 - An introduction to Spartan, University of Melbourne's HPC/cloud hybrid system
 - Logging in, help, and environment modules.
 - Job submission with Slurm workload manager; simple submissions, multicore, multi-node, job arrays, job dependencies, interactive jobs.
 - Parallel programming with shared memory and threads (OpenMP) and distributed memory and message passing (OpenMPI)
 - Tantalising hints about more advanced material on message passing routines.

+### past exam
+- > [sample Q5] B) The actual performance as experienced by users of shared-access HPC facilities such as the Edward cluster at the University of Melbourne can vary – where here performance can be considered as the throughput of jobs, i.e. from the time of first job submission to the time of last job completion.
+Explain why this can happen.
+[2]
+    - Stuck in queue
+    - Overall usage of facility (some nodes can be super busy)
+        - e.g.: I/O or node load
+    - not all nodes are identical
+    - the nature of the application itself
+- > [sample Q5] C) Explain how the Edward cluster has been set up to minimize this.
+[2]
+    - Stuck in queue: Multiple queues dedicated to certain jobs
+        - e.g.: Cloud, physical, ...
+    - Overall usage of facility (some nodes can be super busy): Queueing system to only schedule jobs when resources free
+        - (avoid starvation/blocking of system by users with large reservation demands for their jobs)
+    - Modules set uo with main libraries installed
+- > [sample Q5] D) Explain what users can do to optimize their throughput (use) of the Edward cluster.
+[2]
+    - wall time choices (minimal necessary)
+        - If large, then job might be queued in a longer time it actually needs
+    - avoid demanding large scale resource
+    - Load right modules
+    - benchmark small data then scale up to appropriate large value
+- > [sample Q5] E) Describe some of the challenges with application benchmarking on HPC facilities.
+[2]
+    - Shared facility is not just for you.
+Thus, can't guarantee runs the same results for same application
+    - benchmarking apps is hard
+        - different alogrithm implementation different performance
+    - use Linpack which is a fixed set of algorithms that doesn't reflect real world apps
+        - e.g.: Twitter analytics

 ## Week5 - Cloud Computing & ~~Getting to Grips with the University of Melbourne Research Cloud~~
 Cloud computing is a model for enabling ubiquitous, convenient, on-demand network access to a shared pool of configurable computing resources (e.g., networks, servers, storage, applications, and services) <u>that can be rapidly provisioned and released with minimal management effort or service provider interaction</u> 可以通过最少的管理工作或服务提供者交互从而可以快速地配置和发布